CloudGenix/sdk-nodejs/README.md

 For issues, please contact joel@cloudgenix.com or open a support ticket with developers@cloudgenix.com.
 We can also be found on the NetworkToCode Slack #cloudgenix channel at http://slack.networktocode.com.

 ## Before You Begin
-The CloudGenix Controller is only accessible to CloudGenix customers with a valid login using an IP address that has been whitelisted.
-Please contact us at one of the aforementioned methods if you need to have your IP addresses whitelisted.
+The CloudGenix Controller is only accessible to CloudGenix customers with a valid login using an IP address that is in the list of allowed IPs.
+Please contact us at one of the aforementioned methods if you need to have your IP addresses added to the list of allowed IPs.

 ## New in v1.1.3
 - Support for Events API v3.1, which includes the ```acknowledgeEvent(event)``` API and support for adding ```include_acknowledged: [bool]``` to query in ```getEvents(query)```